jimyoshida/self-taught-devops/ch4/Timeline.md

 ### 1990s

 Pretty Good Privacy (PGP) is an encryption program that provides cryptographic privacy and authentication for data communication.
 PGP is used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 Phil Zimmermann developed PGP in 1991.

+MD5 is one in a series of message digest algorithms designed by Professor Ronald Rivest of MIT (Rivest, 1992).
+When analytic work indicated that MD5's predecessor MD4 was likely to be insecure, Rivest designed MD5 in 1991 as a secure replacement.
+First published: April 1992

+SHA-1 (Secure Hash Algorithm 1) is a hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as 40 hexadecimal digits.
+It was designed by the United States National Security Agency, and is a U.S. Federal Information Processing Standard.
+First published: 1995

 Transport Layer Security (TLS) is a cryptographic protocol designed to provide communications security over a computer network.
 Netscape developed the original SSL protocols, and Taher Elgamal, chief scientist at Netscape Communications from 1995 to 1998, has been described as the "father of SSL".